imran752310/University-Grading-system-php/README.md

 The system will be used by FOUR MODULES,

 which are SUPER ADMIN, ADMIN, TEACHER and STUDENT.
 Each module is interconnected or integrated to each other.
-SUPER ADMIN :=> Email :admin@gmail.com  Password : admin
+1. SUPER ADMIN :=> Email :admin@gmail.com  Password : admin
-ADMIN :=> Email : imran  Password : imran
+2. ADMIN :=> Email : imran@gmail.com  Password : imran
-TEACHER :=> Email : imran@gmail.com Password : imran
+3. TEACHER :=> Email : imran@gmail.com Password : imran
-STUDENT :=> Email : ali@gmail.con Password :ali
+4. STUDENT :=> Email : ali@gmail.con Password :ali

 Task Perform:
 1. Admin can login using valid credentials and perform various task such as Adding a Teacher, Student and also can view them.